 The Mathematics and Science Academy (MSA) was established by the 79th Texas Legislature in May 2005.
 It was designed as a commuter program at the University of Texas at Brownsville for high school-aged students who are gifted in mathematics and science.
-Students take classes from UTB faculty with regular UTB students, but are provided with more supervision and guidance than traditional college students.
+Students take classes from UT Brownsville faculty with regular UT Brownsville students, but are provided with more supervision and guidance than traditional college students.

 Where are the Mathematics and Science Academy students housed?

-All Academy students will be housed in two rooms (EDBC 2.112 and EDBC 2.114) in the Education Business Complex Building.
+All Academy students will be housed in two rooms (Main 2.112 and Main 2.114) in the Education Business Complex Building.

-UTB is a safe university patrolled by campus police.
+UT Brownsville is a safe university patrolled by campus police.
 Off limit areas and other age-appropriate rules promote security.
-The student health center is available for student issues and the nearest hospital is minutes away.
+The Student Health Center is available for student issues and the nearest hospital is minutes away.
 Under our Emergency Response System, on-call professionals provide counseling, support, and companionship until parents arrive.

 How much does it cost to attend the Mathematics and Science Academy?

 The Academy is funded by the University of Texas at Brownsville and from the Foundation School Fund.
 The Academy will pay for tuition, fees, and books.
 It will be the student’s family responsibility to provide for meals.